EnlighterJS/documentation/editing/Markdown.md

-Enlighter Markdown Tutorial
+WordPress Enlighter Markdown Tutorial
 =====================================

-Enlighter comes with extended **github flavored markdown** support which allows you to used fenced codeblocks as well as backtick inline code within text-editor.
+The Enlighter WordPress plugin comes with extended **github flavored markdown** support which allows you to used fenced codeblocks as well as backtick inline code within text-editor.

 This is an optional feature which has to be enabled on the Enlighter Settings Page: `Enlighter -> Editing -> Markdown`